-Image Credit: ABC 7 News for Horizons
+Image Credit: NPR and New York Post for Horizons

 Throughout the semester, I hope to cover a wide range of accidents, from large to small, from famous to obscure, from fixed-wing to helicopter.
-If you have an accident in mind that you’d like me to cover, please reach out to me at [firstname.lastname@example.org].
+If you have an accident in mind that you’d like me to cover, please reach out to me at firstname.lastname@example.org.
 I’d love to hear any feedback and ideas you have.